Principle 1: Customer-Centric Action

 Principle 2: Create With the End in Mind

 Organizations need to let go of waterfall and process-oriented models where each unit or individual works only for a particular role/function, without overseeing the complete picture.
-They need to act as product companies that explicitly focus on building working products sold to real customers, and all employees need to share the engineering mindset that is required actually to envision and realize those products.
+They need to establish clear goals and outcomes and adopt a product-centric philosophy and operating model in the organization.
+It’s about acting as product companies that explicitly focus on building working products sold to real customers, and all employees need to share the engineering mindset that is required actually to envision and realize those products.

 Principle 3: End-To-End Responsibility